The Bethe Ansatz as a Quantum Circuit: Formulae for the A and B matrices.

 \subsection{Short gates}

-In Section \ref{sSmallGates}, we defined $A_{k}^{(r)}$ to be $d_{r,k}\times d_{r,k+1}$ matrix that applies the Cholesky decomposition~(\ref{Cholesky2}) to~$\widehat{C}_k^{(r)}$\!.
+In Section~\ref{sSmallGates}, we defined $A_{k}^{(r)}$ to be $d_{r,k}\times d_{r,k+1}$ matrix that applies the Cholesky decomposition~\eqref{Cholesky2} to~$\widehat{C}_k^{(r)}$\!.
 The overlap matrix is positive semidefinite rather than positive definitive.
 The reason is that it is built upon the inner product of linearly dependent Bethe sates.
 Nonetheless, $A_{k}^{(r)}$ is still unique as it is upper rectangular and has positive diagonal entries in the leftmost square block.
-This block in fact provides the Cholesky decomposition of $C_k^{(r)}$, the overlap matrix of a complete set of linearly independent Bethe wavefunctions with $r$ magnons in a spin chain of $k<M$ sites.
-Since the overlap matrix is now positive definite, and we can transfer the conclusions we drew for long gates to this case.
-Therefore, the formula for the entries of the leftmost~$d_{r,k}\times d_{r,k}$ block $A_{k}^{(r)}$ is~(\ref{Ac}).
-It also follows that the formula for the~$d_{r,k}\times d_{r,k}$ matrix $B^{(r)}_k$ is~(\ref{Bc}) again.
+This block in fact provides the Cholesky decomposition of $C_k^{(r)}$, the overlap matrix of a complete set of linearly independent Bethe wavefunctions in the $r$th symmetry sector of a spin chain of $k<M$ sites.
+Since the overlap matrix is now positive definite, we can transfer the conclusions we drew for long gates to this case.
+The formula for the entries of the leftmost~$d_{r,k}\times d_{r,k}$ block $A_{k}^{(r)}$ is hence~\eqref{Ac}.
+It also follows that the formula for the~$d_{r,k}\times d_{r,k}$ matrix $B^{(r)}_k$ is~\eqref{Bc} again.
 (The ranges of the indices of both formulae of course change.)

 To determine $A_k^{(r)}$ completely, we also need to fix the entries beyond the leftmost block.
 To do so, we look at $|{\Psi}^{(r)}_{k,a}\rangle$, the overcomplete set of $d_{r,k+1}$ Bethe wavefunctions that underpin the positive semidefinite overlap matrix.
-(We drop the hats from the definitions~{(\ref{newstates})} and (\ref{Cholesky2}) to avoid cluttering the notation.)
+(We drop the hats from the definitions~\eqref{newstates} and~\eqref{Cholesky2} to avoid cluttering the notation.)
 We set the first~$d_{r,k}$ Bethe wavefunctions to be a linear basis of~$\mathcal{H}_{r,k}$.
 This choice implies we can unambiguously express

 where $P$ is a rectangular matrix.
 The basis of Bethe wavefunctions is amenable to the same reasoning behind formulae for long gates (under the replacement~\mbox{$d_{r,M}\mapsto d_{r,k}$}).
 Therefore, we can write, up to an unitary rotation,